-This is the version specifically intended to derive maximum performance from the IMS T400, T414, T425, and T426 processors.
+This is the version specifically intended to derive maximum performance from the IMS T400, T414, T425 and ST20450 processors.
 The single-precision functions make use of the FMUL instruction available on 32-bit processors without floating-point hardware.
-The library is compiled for transputer class TB.
+The library is compiled for transputer class TB and the processor ST20450.

-The tables and notes at the beginning of section 1.4 apply equally here.
+The tables and notes at the beginning of this chapter apply equally here.
 However all the functions are contained in one library.